Geraldine Santiago Realtor® and Published Author

 For more information and to find out about our upcoming seminar in your neighbourhood, contact Geraldine Santiago at email@example.com or TEXT/CALL : (604) 764-6873 CODE: LAND for more information.

-Attend our FREE Land Assembly Seminar on Saturday, September 14th, 2019 with industry experts.
+Attend our FREE Land Assembly Seminar on Saturday, April 27, 2019 and Saturday September 14th, 2019 from 1:00-3:00pm with industry experts.
 To pre-register, go to SEMINAR Registration on this website or visit Eventbrite.ca .
 If you cannot wait for our scheduled seminar, and need the info now, just TEXT or CALL our Land Assembly HOTLINE/HELPLINE @ (604) 764-6873.

 Thinking about SELLING your home, and want to know how to maximize its full selling potential?

-Developers are snatching up properties and buying real estate in blocks to make way for high rise and mid rise condos and multiple dwelling homes.
+Developers are snatching up properties and buying real estate in blocks to make way for high-rise and mid-rise condos and multiple dwelling homes.
 But what exactly are developers looking for?
-In land assemblage or plottage, two or more parcels of real estate are combined into one parcel and a higher value is created for the assembled parcel than for the individual parcels.
+In land assembly or plottage, two or more parcels of real estate are combined into one parcel and a higher value is created for the assembled parcel than for the individual parcels.

 Do you own a property that is right for rezoning and development?
 Does your property location allow higher density?
 Don't know where to look or who to ask?
 Are you in the city planned rezoning?
 If not, then can you apply for rezoning, and how? what cost?
 If lad assembly is something you are thinking about when selling your property, attend our lunch and learn education seminar with industry experts on-hand as keynote speakers.